 While his guildsmen were held under martial law, the Grandmaster of Flowers meditated for a month, then unveiled the unarmed art of Tekura, vowing that the monks would never again be made helpless against evil.
 Combining Tekura with his pre-existing mastery of Kaido and Telepathy, the Grandmaster drove the Royal Elites from the area around the monastery.
 After the war, he disseminated the art to all the other monasteries.
 Within ten years, the armed arts had fallen into disuse.
 Within a hundred, they had been forgotten.

-Although the Sentaari live on in the form of a House founded by monks, monks generally follow no particular set of beliefs.
+Although the Sentaari lived on in the form of a House founded by monks, monks generally follow no particular set of beliefs.
 Some have devoted themselves to building empires, while others prefer a life of solitary meditation.

 The skills of the monk forge mind, body, and spirit into an indomitable force.
 Using their unarmed attacks they can break limbs, cause internal bleeding, sweep an opponent off his feet, and deliver body-crushing throws.
 A monk can confuse and damage the mind even over a distance and through the power of kai, can toughen his body to withstand damage, make himself heavier, restore damaged limbs by sheer force of will, and eventually temporarily banish a victim from the timestream itself.